Four Heavenly Kings (Taiwan): Hsing Yun

 Master Hsing Yun (19 August 1927 – 5 February 2023) was a Chinese Buddhist monk.
 He founded the Fo Guang Shan monastery in Dashu District, Kaohsiung, Taiwan in 1967.
 The monastery is the largest Buddhist temple in Taiwan and is the most comprehensive of the "Four Great Mountains".
 The organization follows Humanistic Buddhism, which focuses on using Buddhism to improve the current world, as well as promotes Chinese culture, Buddhist education and charity.
 The temple is known for its use of modern technology and teaching methods.

 Hsing Yun entered the monastic life at the age of 12 and learned about Buddhist modernism in 1945 while studying at Jiaoshan Buddhist College.
 He fled mainland China to Taiwan in 1949 following the communist victory in the Chinese Civil War but was arrested along with several other Buddhist monastics.
 Hsing Yun and the others were eventually released after three weeks and Hsing Yun spent the next several years developing a large following and founding numerous temples.
 In 1966, Hsing Yun bought some land in Kaohsiung and started building a large monastery.
 After partial completion, the temple opened in 1967 and would later become the headquarters of Fo Guang Shan.

 Fo Guang Shan entered mainland China in the early 21st century, focusing more on charity and Chinese cultural revival rather than Buddhist propagation in order to avoid conflict with the Chinese Communist Party, which opposes religion.
-Fo Guang Shan's presence in China increased under the premiership of General Secretary Xi Jingping after he started a program to revive traditional Chinese faiths.
+Fo Guang Shan's presence in China increased under the premiership of General Secretary Xi Jinping after he started a program to revive traditional Chinese faiths.
 According to Hsing Yun, his goal in mainland China was to work with the mainland government to rebuild China's culture following the destruction of the Cultural Revolution, rather than promote Buddhism in the mainland.